ajleeson/research_blog/_posts/2023-10-17-more-in-depth-me.md

 ##  In-depth Hood Canal evaluation

-Before I dive into technical work, here is a video of baby goats on my Uncle's farm in Taiwan.

 ## Re-cap

 When I last shared model evaluation results, I was focusing mostly on comparing model output to ORCA mooring observations.
 The corresponding bottom DO comparison plot is shown in Figure 1.